sindresorhus/ipify/readme.md

 ## Related

-See [internal-ip](https://github.com/sindresorhus/internal-ip) to get your internal IP.
+See [internal-ip](https://github.com/sindresorhus/internal-ip) to get your internal IP address.

 ## License